twlevelup/watch_edition/README.md

 - **Capacity**: 256MB Enough for a large amount of text, no video or images (beyond UI elements i.e. no photo, video or music library)
 - **GPS**: Yes
 - **Expansion**: None
-- **Networking**: GPRS or less
+- **Networking**: GPRS or less*
 - **Battery and Power**: Built in rechargeable batter

-### Notes
-With regards to networking the actual speed depends on your target audience i.e. do some research but will be capped at GPRS speeds.
+* With regards to networking the actual speed depends on your target audience i.e. do some research but will be capped at GPRS speeds.
 Basically make ajax network requests for JSON data

 ## FAQ